amazon-archives/aws-lambda-container-image-converter/README.md

 ### Deploy with Serverless Framework

-See [the sample serverless.yml](example/function/serverless.yml) for how to use the img2lambda-generated layers in your Serverless function.
+See [the sample serverless.yml](example/deploy/serverless.yml) for how to use the img2lambda-generated layers in your Serverless function.

 Deploy the function:
 ```
-cd function
+cd example/deploy

 serverless deploy -v
 ```